pawij/pawij.github.io/_pages/about.md

   - /about.html
 ---

-This is my academic website, where you can get an idea of the type of research I do in my job as a Lecturer in Computer Science and AI at [University of Sussex](https://www.sussex.ac.uk/).
+This is my academic website, where you can get an idea of the type of research I do in my job as a Lecturer in Computer Science and AI at the [University of Sussex](https://www.sussex.ac.uk/).

 Biography
 ===